-Y126 and B91 are being studied for their efficacy against M. laxa in terms of reducing sporulation on mummified fruits, blossom wilt and latent fruit infections in cherry.
-In year 2, we specifically investigated the use of these two microbes for reducing latent infection of cherry fruit, hence reducing post-harvest rot development.
+Microbes Y126 and B91 are being studied for their efficacy against M. laxa in terms of reducing sporulation on mummified fruits, blossom wilt and latent fruit infections in cherry.
+Y126 was able to colonise and survive well on blossom through to ripe fruit.
+B91 was better suited to fruit over blossom so later application would be advised.
+Both BCAs when applied two weeks before harvest significantly reduced the incidence of post-harvest rots on cherry.